Hyperbolic actions and 2nd bounded cohomology of subgroups of $\text{Out}(F_n)$. Part I: Infinite lamination subgroups: Introduction

-The proof of Theorem~C, in which some new hyperbolic actions are constructed, is found in Part~II.
-Here in Part~I, Theorem~C is used as a black box for purposes of proving Theorem~A.
+The proof of Theorem~B uses hyperbolicity of the free splitting complex $\FS(F_n)$ \FSHyp\ and properties of the action $\Out(F_n) \act \FS(F_n)$ \FSLox: a description of loxodromic elements; and the fact that every element acts elliptically or loxodromically.
+The proof of Theorem~C, which is found in the sequel Part~II \cite{HandelMosher:BddCohomologyII}, uses some new hyperbolic actions.
+Here in Part~I, Theorem~C is used as a black box for purposes of proving Theorem~A (the place where this occurs is Section~\ref{SectionBCDImplyA}, Case~1).